On the efficiency of Stochastic Quasi-Newton Methods for Deep Learning: Empirical study

-The results on top of \Cref{FigB} (see also Figures 8 and 9) show that both algorithms perform well in training LeNet-like within 10 epochs to classify MNIST and Fashion-MNIST datasets, respectively.
+\autoref{overview} indicates that sL-SR1-TR performs better than sL-BFGS-TR for training networks without BN layers while both QN updates exhibit comparable performances when used for training networks with BN layers.
+More detailed comments for each DNN are given below. \begin{itemize} \item{\textit{LeNet-like.}} The results on top of \Cref{FigB} (see also Figures 8 and 9) show that both algorithms perform well in training LeNet-like within 10 epochs to classify MNIST and Fashion-MNIST datasets, respectively.
 Specifically, sL-SR1-TR provides better accuracy than sL-BFGS-TR.